 How many suffering veterans end up FIRED, fined 'til they drop, homeless, alone on the street, in jail, or dead from suicide-- after drugs or alcohol get the best of them?
 One veteran lost is one Too many.

-Eighteen vets commit suicide every day.
-How many of them do you think were drunk or whacked when they pulled the trigger or swallowed the pills?
+Twenty two vets commit suicide every day, not counting the suicedes in our five largest states.
+They do not report.
+How many of these self killers do you think were drunk or whacked when they pulled the trigger or swallowed the pills?
 So.... if you are a veteran and discover you're powerless over substances; you are not the only one.
 DON'T GIVE UP.
+Somebody cares!

 When you are ready to begin your recovery...
 Salt Lake City has the finest residential substance abuse and Brain Flash treatment programs in the entire VA system.
 It's called "The Eagles Nest."
 It's there for you!
 It's not perfect, and there is a waiting list for most of us...
 But it's worth it!
 Preference given to OIF/OEF veterans.